seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

   45 min

 Prerequisites
-  :ref:`tutorial-getting-started-first-steps-in-seqan`, :ref:`tutorial-datastructures-sequences-alphabets`, :ref:`tutorial-datastructures-sequences`, :ref:`tutorial-datastructures-sequences-string-sets`, :ref:`tutorial-datastructures-sequences-iterators`, :ref:`tutorial-datastructures-alignment-alignment-gaps`
+  :ref:`tutorial-getting-started-first-steps-in-seqan`, :ref:`tutorial-datastructures-sequences`, :ref:`tutorial-datastructures-alignment-alignment-gaps`

 The alignment procedures are usually based on the sequences similarity computation described by an alignment scoring system that gives countable information used to determine which sequences are related and which are not.

 Four main biological events must be considered during the sequence alignment:
 Conservation, substitution, insertion and deletion.
 We could have a Conservation when the two compared letters are the same and a Match is detected, a Substitution when we detect a Mismatch where a letter is aligned with another, and Insertion or Deletion when in one of the two aligned sequences a letter is aligned with a Gap.
 Matches, mismatches and gaps detected during the alignment do not guarantee to be the most representative biological truth since their dispositions is dependent of the chosen scoring schemes and the selected alignment algorithm.
 In order to improve the correlation between computed sequence alignment and biological similarity, specific combinations of scoring schemes and alignment algorithms have been developed during the years and are usually adopted for the alignment of different types of biological sequences.
 For example, as we will see in the following, the small RNA sequences are usually aligned with a Global Alignment algorithm implementing a Simple Score scheme, differently from the protein sequences that are mostly aligned with the Local Alignment algorithm that uses a Substitution Matrix Score scheme.